nltk/nltk_book/book/ch08-extras.rst

 -------------

-The content of a WFST can be represented in a directed acyclic graph, as shown in chartinita_ for the initialized WFST and chartinitb_ for the completed WFST.
+The content of a WFST can be represented in a directed acyclic graph, as shown in ex-chartinita_ for the initialized WFST and ex-chartinitb_ for the completed WFST.

 .. ex::

-  .. _chartinita:
+  .. _ex-chartinita:
   .. ex::
       .. image:: ../images/chart_wfst1.png
          :scale: 25:75:25

-  .. _chartinitb:
+  .. _ex-chartinitb:
   .. ex::
      .. image:: ../images/chart_wfst2.png
         :scale: 25:75:25